U.S. Entry Visa Sticker/Stamp Requirements

 Expedited Visa Interview Appointments Eligibility Criteria

-The ISO advises students to secure ANY available interview appointment time, even if appointment time is after the student’s intended arrival to MIT.
-As, once a student has an interview appointment time confirmed, they are eligible to request an “Expedited” interview appointment (**different from an “Emergency” interview appointment) through the specific U.S. Embassy/Consulate country/location website where the current visa interview appointment is scheduled.
-A student may be eligible for a for an “Expedited” interview appointment if:
+The ISO advises students to secure ANY available interview appointment time, even if the appointment time is after the student’s intended arrival to MIT.
+Once a student has an interview appointment time confirmed, they are eligible to request an “Expedited” interview appointment (**different from an “Emergency” interview appointment) through the specific U.S. Embassy/Consulate country/location website where the current visa interview appointment is scheduled.
+A student may be eligible for an “Expedited” interview appointment if:

 • The student already has an interview appointment time scheduled.